History of Pune: City development

 Electricity was first introduced in the city in 1920.
 In the early part of the 20th century, hydroelectric plants were installed in the Western Ghats between Pune and Mumbai.
 The Poona electric supply company, a Tata concern, received power from Khopoli on the Mumbai side of the ghats, and Bhivpuri plants near the Mulshi dam.
-The power was used for the electric trains running between Mumbai and Pune, for industry and domestic use.
+The power was used for the electric trains running between Mumbai and Pune, and for industry and domestic use.

 To cater for the religious and educational needs of the British-Christian soldiers and officers from the Anglo-Indian, Goan-Luso-Indian and Eurasian (mixed ancestry) communities, the early colonial period saw the building of many Protestant and Catholic churches and schools, such as The Bishop's School (Pune), Hutchings High School, and St. Mary's School, Pune.
 St. Vincent's High School, St. Anne's School (Pune) were other schools founded in the 1800s to cater to the Catholic community.